 Financial managers are responsible for the financial health of an organization.
 They produce financial reports, direct investment activities, and develop strategies and plans for the long-term financial goals of their organization.
 Financial managers work in many places, including banks and insurance companies.

 Would you make a good financial manager?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 The role of the financial manager, particularly in business, is changing in response to technological advances that have significantly reduced the amount of time it takes to produce financial reports.
 Financial managers’ main responsibility used to be monitoring a company’s finances, but they now do more data analysis and advise senior managers on ideas to maximize profits.
 They often work on teams, acting as business advisors to top executives.
 Financial managers typically do the following: